The Wood Science Associate Degree is a 64 Credit program. The following is a typical semester breakdown of the courses within the program.

 4.00

-This class allows the student to demonstrate the ability to solve a design problem using materials and information learned in all other Wood Processes classes.
+Allows the learner to demonstrate the ability to solve a design problem using materials and information learned in all other Wood Processes classes.
 A team comprised of fellow classmates will determine a design problem, research solutions, design the product, machine or equipment required to solve the problem, establish a budget for building a prototype and then build a proof-of-concept prototype.
 Documents and skills required to present expertise to potential employers will be developed.

 Intro To Sociology (10809196)